 - Enter the field of architecture as a non-licensed practitioner

 Students who have earned the B.E.D.A. degree may apply to the Master of Architecture program with advanced standing.
 That means you can complete your professional degree in as little as one and a half years.

 This program builds on the pre-professional B.E.D.A. degree by adding courses in professional practice and environmental law, as well as focused program electives.
-The B.Arch. degree will prepare you for the LEED accreditation exam.
-All students are required to pass this exam prior to graduation.
+B.Arch degree students are encouraged to pursue LEED accreditation.

 The B.Arch program culminates in a comprehensive design project formulated by the student with the help of faculty members.

 Master Of Architecture (M.Arch.)

 After obtaining the pre-professional B.E.D.A. degree, 2 years of graduate-level study can earn you a Master of Architecture degree.